npm package discovery and stats viewer.

 limitPerTime

-This function is underlying generator used by helper functions listed before.
+This function is the underlying generator used by those other helper functions listed above.
 It creates a handler accepting up to given count of requests within a rolling timeframe with its length given in seconds.
 Additional requests are rejected with HTTP status code 503 suggesting to retry after given number of seconds.
 Either parameter must be given as number.

 By defining a positive queue size, an according number of requests is deferred before rejecting.